House censures Rep. Gosar for violent video in rare rebuke

 Calling the video a clear threat to a lawmaker’s life, Democrats argued Gosar’s conduct would not be tolerated in any other workplace — and shouldn’t be in Congress.

-The vote to censure Gosar, and also strip him of his committee assignments, was approved by a vote of 223-207, almost entirely along party lines.
+The vote to censure Gosar and also remove him from his House committee assignments was approved by a vote of 223-207, almost entirely along party lines, with Reps.
+Liz Cheney of Wyoming and Adam Kinzinger of Illinois the only Republicans voting in favor.

+Gosar showed no emotion as he stood in the well of the House after the vote, flanked by roughly a dozen Republicans as Speaker Nancy Pelosi read the censure resolution and announced his committee penalty.
+He shook hands, hugged and patted other members of the GOP conference on the back before leaving the chamber.

 Republican Minority Leader Kevin McCarthy called the vote an “abuse of power” by Democrats to distract from national problems.
-He said of the censure, a “new standard will continue to be applied in the future,” a signal of potential ramifications for Democratic members in future Congresses.
+He said of the censure, a “new standard will continue to be applied in the future,” a signal of potential ramifications for Democratic members should Republicans retake a majority.

 But Democrats said there was nothing political about it.

 “These actions demand a response.
-We cannot have members joking about murdering each other," said House Speaker Nancy Pelosi.
+We cannot have members joking about murdering each other," said Pelosi.
 “This is both an endangerment of our elected officials and an insult to the institution.”

-Ocasio-Cortez herself said in an emotional speech, "Our work here matters.
-Our example matters.
-There is meaning in our service.
-And as leaders, in this country, when we incite violence with depictions against our colleagues that trickles down to violence in this country.
+Ocasio-Cortez herself said in an impassioned speech, ”When we incite violence with depictions against our colleagues, that trickles down to violence in this country.
 And that is where we must draw the line.”

 “I do not espouse violence toward anyone.
 I never have.
 It was not my purpose to make anyone upset," Gosar said.